-Eastern European Machine Learning (EEML) summer school, previously TMLSS, is a one-week summer school around core topics regarding machine learning and artificial intelligence.
+Eastern European Machine Learning (EEML) summer school is a one-week summer school around core topics regarding machine learning and artificial intelligence.
 The summer school includes both lectures and practical sessions (labs) to improve the theoretical and practical understanding of these topics.
 The school is organised in English and is aimed in particular at graduate students, although it is open to anyone interested in the topic.

 Who we are?

 Doina Precup is associate dean of research at the faculty of science at McGill University, Canada research chair in machine learning, and a senior fellow at the Canadian Institute for Advanced Research.
 She also heads the Montreal office of DeepMind.
 Doina obtained her bachelor of science degree in computer science and engineering at Technical University of Cluj-Napoca, followed by master's degree and a Ph.D. at University of Massachusetts Amherst.

 Razvan Pascanu is a research scientist at DeepMind in London.
 He obtained his bachelor and master degree in Germany, at Jacobs University, and the Ph.D. at Université de Montreal, working with Yoshua Bengio on optimization, recurrent models, and deep learning in general.
 His interests range from topics like optimization, neural networks to deep reinforcement learning, continual learning and structured neural networks models.

 Viorica Patraucean is a research scientist at DeepMind in London, working mainly on computer vision-related problems.
 She did her undergrad in computer science and engineering at Military Technical Academy in Bucharest, followed by Master's and Ph.D. at Institut National Polytechnique de Toulouse.
 She then worked as research associate at Ecole Polytechnique Paris and University of Cambridge, focusing on analysis of 3D shapes and videos.